The National Health and Medical Research Council’s Statement on Consumer and Community Involvement in Health and Medical Research (2016):

 Other initiatives we are exploring for our future offering include:

-Health Translation Queensland recognises that many researchers would like to engage with consumers and community but they are not sure how and where to start.
-Health Translation Queensland has established a consumer and community engagement advisory service to provide initial advice to researchers and clinician-researchers on engaging with consumers.
+We recognise that many researchers would like to engage with consumers and community but are not sure how and where to start.

 Some ways to involve health consumers include: